Rules

 11 a-side Football

-A team can register a maximum of 20 players and a maximum of 3 staff members on every match.
+A team can register a maximum of 20 players on every match.
 Substitutions can be rotatives, which means that a player can get back in the field after being substituted.
 The substitutions must be made in three times maximum per team apart from in the halftime, and the moment when the opposing team asks for its substitutions can also be used.
-In any situation, a team can have an extra moment for an additional substitution, for the fact of for example, of having an injured player if the three substitution times have been already used.
+In no case, a team can have an extra moment for an additional substitution, for the fact of for example, of having an injured player if the three substitution times have been already used.
 All the substitutions must be made from the centre of the field, requesting authorization to the referee and when the game is stopped.

 8 a-side Football